 How to Store

-I recommend keeping it in the fridge covered in a bowl or air-tight container for up to four days.
+I recommend keeping it in the fridge covered in a bowl or airtight container for up to four days.

-Serving suggestions
+Serving Suggestions

 You can serve it along with:

-- Grilled lemon garlic chicken kabobs
+- Mediterranean chicken kabobs

 - Walnut crusted salmon

-- Almond coconut crusted fish sticks
+- Healthy fish sticks

-- Zesty zucchini turkey burgers
+- Zucchini turkey burgers

 - Or on its own for a vegetarian option!

-Recipe variations
+Recipe Variations

-- To make it vegan – Skip the feta cheese and sub in maple syrup for honey in the dressing
+- To make it vegan: Skip the feta cheese and sub in maple syrup for honey in the dressing

 More Delicious Side Dishes